Privacy Policy

 Website: https://eliohealth.app

-ElioHealth has not appointed an EU or UK representative for this private Hong Kong pilot.
-If the service is later offered in a way that requires one, this Policy will be updated.
+ElioHealth has not appointed an EU or UK representative for this private pilot.
+If the Service is later offered in a way that requires one, this Policy will be updated.

 2. Scope of this Policy